LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

 bundle exec jekyll serve
 ```

-Some information will then be printed.
-E.g.:
+Some information will then be displayed - e.g.:
 ```
 Configuration file: ~/librephotos-docs/_config.yml
             Source: ~/librephotos-docs